-Prerequisite: ART 1006 with a minimum grade of C or ART 1101 with a minimum grade of CandART 1009 with a minimum grade of C or ART 1102 with a minimum grade of Cand ART 1007 with a minimum grade of C and ART 1008 with a minimum grade of C and ART 2201 with a minimum grade of C and ART 2202 with a minimum grade of C industry and several special field trips to the manufacturing facilities.
+Prerequisite: (ART 1006 with a minimum grade of C or ART 1101 with a minimum grade of C) and (ART 1009 with a minimum grade of C or ART 1102 with a minimum grade of C) and ART 1007 with a minimum grade of C and ART 1008 with a minimum grade of C and ART 2201 with a minimum grade of C and ART 2202 with a minimum grade of C An introduction to the characteristic and the application of the different types of the building and interior finish materials through lectures and actual projects.
+There will be a series of lectures from several guest speakers who are in the interior design material manufacturing industry and several special field trips to the manufacturing facilities.
 This course will also explore the theory and the application of color in interiors.

-An introduction to the characteristic and the application of the different types of the building and interior finish materials through lectures and actual projects.
-There will be a series of lectures from several guest speakers who are in the interior design material manufacturing